gurrgur/er-patcher/README.md

 ## How it works

-When the game is launched through steam, the tool creates a patched version of `eldenring.exe` called `eldenring.patched.exe` while leaving the original intact.
-The tool then modifies the steam launch command by replacing the string `start_protected_game.exe` with `eldenring.patched.exe` so that the patched exe is always run without EAC.
-After the game is closed, `eldenring.patched.exe` is deleted.
+When the game is launched through steam, the tool creates a patched version of `eldenring.exe` in a temporary subdirectory while leaving the original intact.
+The tool then modifies the steam launch command to launch the patched executable instead of `start_protected_game.exe`.
+This ensures that the patched exe is never run with EAC enabled.
+After the game is closed, the patched executable is removed.